girdharv18/Challenge-1/README.md

-# How to deploy a three-tier architecture in AWS using Terraform?
+# Deploying a 3-tier Environment in AWS using Terraform

 ### What is Terraform?